-Recently, several social media apps have announced plans to promote mental health initiatives.
-They are aimed at helping kids to stay mentally safe online.
+Several popular social media apps announced plans to promote mental health initiatives to keep kids safe online.
 Snapchat recently introduced Here for You, Instagram launched Pressure to be Perfect, Pinterest has a new “compassionate search” feature, and TikTok shares mental health advice from its users.

 When users search for sensitive topics like anxiety, depression, suicide and bullying, self-help information will populate to help them get through whatever they’re going through.
 Snapchat will also offer advice from local experts.
 The tool will include advice for people who have friends struggling with mental health.USA Today